 The remainder of the paper proceeds as follows.
-I detail how container redistribution operates and outline the factors which contribute to empty container redistribution.
-Section 3 outlines a partial equilibrium model of containerized trade.Section 4 provides a brief description of the novel data that I have collected, and Section 5 presents stylized facts of containerized trade.
-In Section 6, I calibrate and estimate the exogenous parameters of the empty container model and consider the counterfactual effects of government intervention aimed at limiting the outflow of empty container units from the US.
+In the next section, I detail how container redistribution operates and outline the factors that contribute to empty container redistribution.
+Section 3 outlines a partial equilibrium model of containerized trade.
+Section 4 provides a brief description of the novel data I rely upon, and Section 5 presents stylized facts of containerized trade and empty container repositioning.
+In Section 6, I calibrate and estimate the exogenous parameters of the empty container model and consider the counterfactual effects of government intervention that limits US outflows of empty containers.
 Section 7 concludes.

-2. Background
+2 Background

 Since the emergence of container technology, this form of transport equipment has grown to become a worldwide norm.
 As Levinson (2016) explains, container unit standardization was the key development that led to the modern day scale of intermodal transportation.
 This challenge, starting in the late 1950s, represented ten years of negotiations in which time the industry determined that the standard containers would be 20-ft & 40-ft in length.
 Additionally, corner fittings used to lift individual units and interlock units together were also agreed upon.
 These efforts resulted in a flexible, harmonized system in which transport equipment could be freely redistributed back and forth within a given round trip.
-The subsequent global adoption of container technology across ports has yielded a complex network of supply chains which operates at lower costs but represents greater risks through increased uncertainty surrounding delivery times (Carreras-Valle, 2022).
+The subsequent global adoption of container technology across ports has yielded a complex network of supply chains that operates at lower costs but represents greater risks through increased uncertainty surrounding delivery times (Carreras-Valle, 2022).

 Although container shipping and the repositioning of empty containers have been a long-held practice in international trade, it is important to understand why economic agents coordinate in this manner.
-For a transport operator, underlying bilateral levels of transport service demand within a given round trip can differ.
+For a transport operator, bilateral transport service demand within a given round trip can differ.
 This would contribute towards net exporters shipping more loaded container units out to a given destination than those that make their way back from the net importer.
-To accommodate for required container inventory across ports, container repositioning features empty units on the backhaul (lower volume) leg of a given round trip.
-In essence, this behaviour reflects inventory management problem in which a costminimizing assignment of container capacity and flows must be determined.4
+To accommodate required container inventory across ports, container repositioning features empty units on the backhaul (lower volume) leg of a given round trip.
+In essence, this behaviour reflects an inventory management problem in which a cost-minimizing assignment of container capacity and flows must be determined.4

 Lee and Song (2017) describes two considerations that transport operators face under imbalanced round trip trade; (i) a quantity decision, in which the firm decides how many empty containers to store at each port, and when and how many to move between ports, and (ii) a cost estimation of empty repositioning, which contributes to how freight rate prices are determined.
 Regarding the quantity decision, Song and Dong (2015) refers to two key considerations.
-Upon adopting a network flow model, origin-destination based matrices specify the quantity of empty containers to be moved from one node to another.
+Upon adopting a network flow model, origin-destination-based matrices specify the number of empty containers to be moved from one node to another.
 The goal of this decision is to satisfy flow balancing, where container flows between two nodes should be equal.
-The second item addresses uncertainties by adopting inventory control models to produce decision-making rules which dynamically determine the amount of empty repositions in and out of a node.
-I incorporate the associated contribution of empty container repositioning costs to freight rates and enforce a balanced container flow constraint between nodes such
+The second item addresses uncertainties by adopting inventory control models to produce decision-making rules that dynamically determine the amount of empty repositions in and out of a node.
+I incorporate the associated contribution of empty container repositioning costs to freight rates and enforce a balanced container flow constraint between nodes such that combinations of loaded and empty container units can be accounted for on the backhaul (lower volume) leg of a given round trip.
+However, given that I use a static model, I do not feature decision-making rules and uncertainty for individual firms.